Thesis

 AI Code Agents

-Factory AI: Founded in 2023, Factory AI offers an agentic development platform built around autonomous “AI droids” that assist throughout the software engineering lifecycle.
+Factory: Founded in 2023, Factory offers an agentic development platform built around autonomous “AI droids” that assist throughout the software engineering lifecycle.
 These agents integrate with version control systems and issue trackers to pick up tasks, implement code changes, open pull requests, and handle feedback during code review.
-The company has raised a total of just over $20 million as of May 2025, including a $15 million Series A led by Sequoia Capital in June 2024, which valued the startup at $120 million.
+The company raised a $50 million Series B in September 2025, led by NEA, Sequoia Capital, J.P.
+Morgan, and Nvidia, which valued the startup at $300 million.
+The company has raised a total of $70 million as of February 2026.
 Factory emphasizes fast iteration, working closely with the LangChain ecosystem to refine prompting strategies and response quality.

-Factory’s agents have shown early signs of effectiveness.
-In pilot deployments, as of July 2024, users reported a ~20% reduction in open-to-merge time and a 3X drop in code churn within 90 days.
+Factory’s platform for Agent-Native Development was globally rolled out at enterprise engineering organizations, including MongoDB, EY, Bayer, Zapier, and Clari.
+These organizations are seeing 31x faster feature delivery, 96.1% shorter migration times, 95.8% reduction in on-call resolution times, allowing developers to focus on design and architecture.
 On the SWE-Bench benchmark, in June 2024, Factory’s droid solved approximately 19% of tasks — higher than many baseline models but lower than Devin’s reported scores.
 Compared to Devin, Factory appears more focused on team augmentation rather than full autonomy, which may appeal to organizations that prefer keeping engineers in the loop.

 Business Model

 The $500 per month Team Plan includes full access for an entire engineering team, with no per-seat limit.
-This plan provides use of the standard version of Devin, allowing for autonomous task execution, collaboration via natural language, and learning from historical interaction patterns.
+This plan provides the use of the standard version of Devin, allowing for autonomous task execution, collaboration via natural language, and learning from historical interaction patterns.
 The pricing is based on compute usage, or “ACUs,” rather than the number of users.
 If usage exceeds the included compute quota, teams can opt into usage-based billing on top of the base subscription.
+Team users also gain access to early feature releases and research previews.

-The Enterprise Plan offers access to Devin Enterprise, which includes more advanced capabilities such as Custom Devins (fine-tuned versions for specific workflows) and MultiDevin, which allows parallel task execution using a group of AI agents.
+The Enterprise Plan offers access to Devin Enterprise, which includes more advanced capabilities such as Custom Devins (fine-tuned versions for specific workflows) and advanced mode, where Devin can analyze sessions, start batch sessions, and manage organizations’ knowledge base.
 Additional enterprise features include virtual private cloud (VPC) deployment, a dedicated account team, and custom legal and security terms.

 By offering a flat-rate base price for teams and usage-based scalability, Cognition lowers the barrier to initial adoption while creating a path to monetize increased usage.
-As the product matures, the company may expand revenue by targeting larger enterprises with complex engineering environments that require higher capacity, customization, and secure deployment options.
+Over time, this structure allows the company to expand revenue through higher-volume usage, enterprise customization, and secure deployments, particularly for organizations with complex codebases.

 Traction